ecemkzlck/deprem-yurtlar-maili/donation-methods.md

 ### AFAD

 AFAD is the Turkish Disaster and Emergency Management Authority.
-AFAD is responsible for coordinating the relief efforts in Turkey and Syria.
+AFAD is responsible for coordinating the relief efforts.
 AFAD accepts donations in the form of wire transfers.
 You can donate to AFAD by visiting their website.

 AFAD Website: [https://en.afad.gov.tr/earthquake-humanitarian-aid-campaign](https://en.afad.gov.tr/earthquake-humanitarian-aid-campaign)

 ### Kızılay (Turkish Red Crescent)

 Kızılay is the Turkish Red Crescent.
-Kızılay is responsible for coordinating the relief efforts in Turkey and Syria.
+Kızılay is responsible for coordinating the relief efforts.
 Kızılay accepts donations in the form of wire transfers.
 You can donate to Kızılay by visiting their website.

 Kızılay Website: [https://www.kizilay.org.tr/](https://www.kizilay.org.tr/)